trpc-group/trpc-cpp/docs/en/plugin_management.md

     public:
     /// @brief get the collection of plugins that this plugin depends on
-    ///        dependent plugins need to be initialized first virtual void GetDependencies(std::vector<std::string>& plugin_names) const {}
+    ///        dependent plugins need to be initialized first
+    /// @note If there are cases of dependencies with the same name (possible in cases where the types are
+    ///       different), the plugin_name needs to follow the following format: 'plugin_name#plugin_type', where
+    ///       plugin_name is the name of the plugin and plugin_type is the corresponding index of the plugin type. virtual void GetDependencies(std::vector<std::string>& plugin_names) const {}
     };
     ```